fetchai/jenesis/docs/deploy-contracts.md

 > *NOTE: ```deploy``` command is still under active development and currently only supported in MacOS*

-Once you have successfully compiled your contracts, make sure to fill out the necessary instantiation message information under the `init` field in the `jenesis.toml` file.
+Once you have successfully compiled your contracts, make sure to fill out the necessary instantiation message information under the `init` field in the `jenesis.toml` file, you can deploy your contracts.

 > *Note: `jenesis deploy` currently requires that each contract's directory name matches the `.wasm` file name under the `artifacts` directory.

-To deploy all the contracts inside a certain profile you have two options:
+To deploy all the contracts inside a profile you have two options:

-1. Fill the `deployer_key` field for each contract (they can be different) and run the following command:
+1. Fill the `deployer_key` field for each contract inside the `jenesis.toml` file (keys can be different for each contract) and run the following command:

 ```
 jenesis alpha deploy --profile profile_name